Rafi993/progress-of-day/README.md

 ### Todo

-- [ ] Change background image depending on period of day
+- [x] Change background image depending on period of day
 - [ ] Use difference between days for Week, Month and Year

+### Thanks to

+- Night sky Photo by Francesco Ungaro from Pexels
+- Morning Photo by Ákos Szabó from Pexels
+- Sunset Photo by Pixabay